 5. Take Full Responsibility

-It is one of my favourite concepts I learnt while studying psychology.
+Locus of Control is one of my favourite concepts in psychology.
 There are two parts/types of beliefs; internal locus of control and external locus of control.

 Internal = “I am responsible for this happening”